 What is systematic sampling?

 Systematic sampling is a statistical method that researchers use to zero down on the desired population they want to research.
 Researchers calculate the sampling interval by dividing the entire population size by the desired sample size determination.
 It is an extended implementation of probability sampling in which each group member is selected regularly to form a sample.

 For example, in school, while selecting the captain of a sports team, most of our coaches asked us to call out numbers such as 1-5 (1-n) and the students with a random number decided by the coach.
-For instance, three would be called out to be the captains of different teams.
+For instance, three would be called out as team captains.
 It is a non-stressful selection process for both the coach and the players.
 There’s an equal opportunity for every member of a population to be selected using this sampling bias technique.

 What are the steps to form a sample using the systematic sampling technique?